 Metrics is described as “Metrics provides a powerful toolkit of ways to measure the behavior of critical components in your production environment”.
 Similar to other open source applications, such as Apache Cassandra, Spark is deployed with Metrics support.
 In this post, we’re going to configure Metrics to report to a Graphite backend.
 Graphite is described as “Graphite is an enterprise-ready monitoring tool that runs equally well on cheap hardware or Cloud infrastructure”.
 Finally, we’re going to view metric data collected in Graphite from Grafana which is “the leading tool for querying and visualizing time series and metrics”.

-This post is just one approach on how Metrics can be utilized for Spark monitoring.
+This Spark Performance Monitoring tutorial is just one approach to how Metrics can be utilized for Spark monitoring.
 Metrics is flexible and can be configured to report other options besides Graphite.
-Checkout the Metrics docs for more.
-Link in Reference section below.
+Check out the Metrics docs for more which is in the Reference section below.

 Sample App Requirements